dding123/mapify/base-project/README.md

-base logic for IE3 project
+base logic for Mapify, project for IEEE Winter Quarter
 ===========

 This is based on a template from José Manuel Pérez (https://github.com/JMPerez/spotify-web-api-start-template).